Canon de 24 C modèle 1864: Range

 The ballistic tables of the 24 cm gun gave its ranges for the different projectiles, charges and elevations.
 With a charge of 24 kg, the armor-piercing massive ogive shot had an effective range of 1,400 m.
 With the 20 kg charge, this was only 1,000 m.
 The ogive exercise shot was fired with 16 kg, and therefore got no further than 600 m.
 For the armor-piercing cylindrical projectile the ranges with 24 kg and 20 kg were also 1,400 and 1,000 m.

 The regular grenade did not have to pierce armor by its mechanical impact.
 It could therefore be fired at a higher elevation, relying on the explosive charge of the grenade to damage the target.
 With a charge of 16 kg and at an elevation of 37.5°, the grenade (obus oblong) could be used to hit targets at a distance of 8,000 m.
 However, the maximum elevation of the naval 'battery' carriages (below) was probably no more than 11 degrees.
-At that elevation, the maxium range was only 4,000 m.
+At that elevation, the maximum range was only 4,000 m.